We now return to the White Mountains. To illustrate the application

 much larger uncertainties that are governed by a Poisson distribution.

-Using the database of measured , and
+Using the database of measured ,

 values provided in the auxiliary material, Section 2.4